1itachi/plageWatch/README.md

 3] Open the project folder through IDE or directly paste the repository link and wait for the IDE to finish its process.

-4] Navigate to plage-detect folder and run and from command prompt or terminal run command:
+4] Navigate to plage-detect folder from command prompt or terminal run command:
 #### npm install.
 It will install the dependecies on local system mentioned in package.json file present inside plage-detect.

-5] Navigate to plage-watch folder and run and from command prompt or terminal run command:
+5] Navigate to plage-watch folder and from command prompt or terminal run command:
 #### npm install.
 It will install the dependecies on local system mentioned in package.json file present inside plage-watch.